WenciXin/personal-website/content/publication/fabrication-of-high-resolution-stencil-for-liquid-alloy-patterning-based-on-shrinkable-film/index.md

 publication_types:
   - "0"
 authors:
-  - BeiWang
+  - Bei Wang
-  - WenciXin
+  - Wenci Xin
-  - KlasHjort
+  - Klas Hjort
-  - ChuanfeiGuo
+  - Chuanfei Guo
-  - ZhigangWu
+  - Zhigang Wu
 publication_short: ISFSE  2019 (Poster)
 abstract: >-
   For any other mask-based process, its resolution is often constrained by the